grenmester/dotfiles/README.md

   * replaces `xterm`
 * Rofi
   * drop-in `dmenu` replacement with additional features
-  * also functions as window switcher and `ssh` launcher
+  * also functions as a window switcher and `ssh` launcher
   * run in `combi` mode to allow several modes to be merged into one list
+  * includes a calculator mode and an emoji mode
 * Dunst
   * lightweight replacement for the notification-daemons provided by most desktop environments